Math operators

 ABS Returns the absolute value of a number.

-ACOS Returns the ARC COSINE of a value in RADIANS.
+ACOS Returns the ARC COSINE of a value in radians.

-ASIN Returns the ARC SINE of a value in RADIANS.
+ASIN Returns the ARC SINE of a value in radians.

-ATAN Returns the ARC TANGENT of a value in RADIANS.
+ATAN Returns the ARC TANGENT of a value in radians.

-COS Returns the COSINE of a value in RADIANS.
+COS Returns the COSINE of a value in radians.

 DCD 2 n -power decoder of a four-bit value.